cetra-777/KaBlockPuzzle/README.md

 Play the demo in your browser here:

 #Setup Project
 1. To create the project use:
 ``
 npx create-kaboom yourProjectName
 ``

-2. Copy over the src and www folder from the repository<br>
+2. Copy over the src and www folder from the repository.<br>

 3. Then update Kaplay with
 ``
 npm install kaplay@next
 ``

 4. Finally to start your dev server run:
 ``
 npm run dev
 ``